feltnerm/uwponopoly/doc/scenarios/use_cases_and_scenarios.md

    4. The player tells the system that the player is done with the player's turn.

 7. Current Player lands on "Free Parking" and collects the money.

+8. Current Player is in jail and rolls unsuccessfully to get out three times in a row.
+   1. The player has configured the game to force payment after 3 failed attempts to get out of jail.
+   2. It is the beginning of the player's turn, and the player is sitting in jail.
+   3. Since the player has failed three times to get out of jail, the player is charged a set sum of money, which is automatically deducted from the player's bank account.
+   4. The player's token is then removed from jail and placed in the "Just Visiting" portion.
+   5. The player tells the system that the player is done with the player's turn.

 #B. Manage Property
 1. Current Player has a monopoly and starts to improve those properties.